 If you’re buying online internationally, then you need to be aware of your home country’s import taxes.
 Usually these are only applied if you spend over a certain threshold (in New Zealand its NZ$400).
 If your package records a spend in excess of this, they’ll hold it and demand you hand over even more of your cash.

-You’ll also want to be aware of any discounts or free shipping offers that keep your spend under the threshold; because these may not necessarily be reflected on the invoice sent with your package.
+You’ll also want to be aware of any discounts or free shipping offers that keep your spend under the threshold; because these may not necessarily be reflected on the invoice created by a free invoice maker sent with your package.
 Keep a record of your receipt so that if your package is unfairly held up at customs you can contest having to pay the fee.

 Other Little Things…

 Be smart about shopping online.
 Only give out your credit card number on secure sites, take not of any returns policies (though it may not be feasible if you have to foot the bill for shipping the item back) and finally, read any customer reviews to get an idea as to what other people are saying about a particular retailer.